No Guns Life: Characters

 An Over-Extended with a motorcycle headlight and handlebars for a head.
 He saved Emma Kurtz from committing suicide over the death of her fiancé, Theodore, who was apparently killed in an explosion while in a bomb disposal unit after the war.
 Edmund and Emma were married, but after having a new arm Extension fitted, Edmund disappeared planning to kill his former partner, a Gun Slave Unit named Five, who he believed was hunting him.
 His arm Extension is a powerful electrical generator, which he uses in combination with a club weapon that embeds conductive needles in whatever it strikes.

 Media

 Manga

-No Guns Life, written and illustrated by Tasuku Karasuma, was serialized in Shueisha's seinen manga magazine Ultra Jump from September 19, 2014, to September 18, 2021.
+Written and illustrated by Tasuku Karasuma, No Guns Life was serialized in Shueisha's seinen manga magazine Ultra Jump from September 19, 2014, to September 18, 2021.
 Shueisha collected its chapters in thirteen tankōbon volumes, released from February 19, 2015, to December 17, 2021.

 The manga is licensed in North America by Viz Media.
 The first volume was released on September 17, 2019.